 While living in Sea Point in the late 1980s I developed a fascination for watching the lighthouse signal on Robben Island at night.
 My flat was on Beach Road facing Table Bay and the Atlantic Ocean.
-While looking out to sea I often thought of Nelson Mandela and his imprisonment there for political activism and opposition to apartheid.
+While looking out to sea I often thought of Nelson Mandela and his imprisonment there for political activism and apartheid opposition.

 Robben Island and nearby Whale Rock are surrounded by shallow, treacherous waters that have caused many shipwrecks.
 Heavy surf from the Atlantic Ocean plays havoc with any vessel unlucky enough to get caught on the reefs.